Resources

 {user.avatar}URL to the user's profile picture.

-{user.banner}URL to the user’s profile banner.
+{user.display_avatar}URL to the user's profile picture.

 {user.bot}Returns "Yes" or "No".